holacola1985/eslint-config-lightstream/README.md

 # eslint-config-lightstream

-[Shareable eslint config](http://eslint.org/docs/developer-guide/shareable-configs) to be used by rackt repos.
+[Shareable eslint config](http://eslint.org/docs/developer-guide/shareable-configs) to be used by Lightstream repos.

 # Usage